OpenTranslationBible/open-bible/en-GB/38.Zechariah/md/zechariah-10.md

 ## Zechariah 10:1

-> Request rain from the Lord during the springtime—
+> Ask for rain from the Lord during the springtime—
 > The Lord who creates the storm winds;
 > And He will provide them with showers of rain, vegetation in the field for each person.